artcogsys/DRM/README.md

 ## Artificial brains

 An artificial brain (DRMNet) is a neural network consisting of sensory inputs and neuronal populations.
 Neuronal populations are connected to motor outputs and/or readouts (measurements).
+Populations, readouts and connections are all inherited from DRMNode.

 The artificial brain is trained end-to-end, either on behavioural output or neural output.
 Training is facilitated by a DRM object which just wraps the standard neural network training procedure.
-Below we list components of a DRMNet
+Below we list components of a DRMNet.

 ### Stimulus